syncfusion-content/javascript-docs/js/Gantt/Editing.md

 ---
 layout: post
-title: Editing
+title: Editing in JavaScript Gantt Control | Syncfusion
-description: editing
+description: Learn here all about Editing support in Syncfusion Essential JavaScript Gantt, its elements, and more.
 platform: js
 control: Gantt
 documentation: ug
 api: /api/js/ejgantt
 ---

-# Editing
+# Editing in Essential JavaScript Gantt

 The Gantt control provides in-built support to add, insert and update the tasks.
 The following are the types of editing available in Gantt.